 As is sometimes the case with unique and valuable firearms, a degree of speculation and unintended misinformation has become associated with this rifle.
-The historical and background information presented here was gleaned from direct interviews with Mr. Nick Makinson and Mr. Adone Pozzobon.
+The historical and background information presented here was gleaned from direct interviews with Mr. Nick Makinson and Mr. Adone Pozzobon, both deceased.

 Crafted over a 15-year period by N.J.
 Makinson & Son, this spectacular .600 Nitro Express is the only rifle of this caliber Makinson ever produced and one of approximately 30 firearms which comprise their total output.
 Not intended for sale, it was concepted and created to showcase the extraordinary level of craftsmanship and detail a client might expect from a firm founded to provide bespoke firearms which equal or best those from the storied houses of London.
 The rifle was owned by the company’s financial principal, Mr. Milan Babiar, until approximately the time of his passing.
 Fittingly serialed “600”, it features 26-inch barrels (sourced from Ferlach as unfinished tubes), each with a finished muzzle diameter of .865 inches.
 Tapered and scalloped, the front sight base rises from the rib and transitions to a broad pedestal that secures a substantial brass-beaded blade.
 Possibly as an intended but fleeting courtesy for an imagined gunbearer, a sling loop attachment has been fitted to the underrib, yet its counterpart was never positioned on the toe line.
 A drift-adjustable express rear sight large enough to chock a corporate jet rides atop an equally massive quarter rib.
 The action bears a London proof, appropriate in as much as it was acquired from the J.B.
 Phillipson Company.
 The pinless (or picture) locks were a special order from York & Walling.
 (Both Phillipson and Y&W are well-respected suppliers to the premium gun trade.)
 Mr. Makinson discovered the oversized matching two-piece blank at a New York firm.
 Sadly, the name of the craftsman who shaped and finished the stock has been lost to history.
 Among special appointments are extended tangs, rolled trigger guard, trap door grip cap and a blank oval on the toe line.
 Additional mechanical features include ejectors, automatic safety and an articulated front trigger.
 While the stock is graced with drop points and wonderfully-executed checkering set apart by partially Mullered borders and bearing what amounts to the perfect traditional scalloped cheek rest accented with a surrounding shadow line, it is the magic of the wood itself that staggers.
 Shot through with a heavy, winding figure dark to the point of being sinister, it maintains a brooding elegance through its full length.